Monster Hunter Wilds: Plot

 A group of explorers led by former hunter Fabius finds a boy named Nata in the wasteland.
-Nata claims to hail from the Forbidden Lands, a harsh, uncharted region of the Old World that has been isolated for over two thousand years and presumed to be uninhabited.
-Nata claims that his people, the Keepers, were attacked by the "White Wraith", a monster previously thought to be extinct.
-Fabius summons a recently promoted hunter and their palico to investigate the White Wraith and escort Nata back to his home, despite there being no information about the Keepers.
+Nata claims to hail from the Forbidden Lands, a harsh, uncharted region of the Old World that was presumed to be uninhabited.
+Nata's people, the Keepers, were attacked by the "White Wraith", a monster previously thought to be extinct.
+Fabius summons a recently promoted hunter and their palico to investigate the monster and escort Nata home.
 The hunter, palico, and Nata are joined by Alma, a guild handler, and Gemma, a blacksmith, forming the Avis Unit.
-Also on the expedition are the Astrum Unit: Olivia, a veteran hunter, Athos, Olivia’s palico, Erik, a botanist, and Werner, a guild engineer.
+Also on the expedition are the Astrum Unit: Olivia, a veteran hunter, Athos, Olivia's palico, Erik, a botanist, and Werner, a guild engineer.

-The Guild gradually explores the Forbidden Lands, finding and assisting the native people against aggressive monsters, and abnormal weather conditions.
-Along their travels, they have several encounters with White Wraith, revealed to be an albino wyvern with chain-like appendages that is killing apex predators by absorbing their life energy.
+The Guild explores the Forbidden Lands, finding and assisting the native people against aggressive monsters and abnormal weather.
+Along their travels, they encounter the White Wraith, revealed to be an albino wyvern with chain-like appendages that kills apex predators by absorbing their life energy.

-The Guild eventually discovers that the lands are connected by a mysterious structure called the Landspine, damaged and leaking a white crystalline substance known as wyvern milk or "wylk", all of which appears tied to the weather conditions in each biome.
+The Guild discovers that the lands are connected by a mysterious structure called the Landspine, damaged and leaking a white crystalline substance known as wyvern milk, or "wylk", all of which appears tied to the weather in each biome.
 The Landspine leads them to the ruins of Wyveria, the former capital of an ancient civilization, where Nata is reunited with the Keepers.
 There, they learn that Wyveria created the Dragontorch, a powerful source of infinite energy which was distributed across the lands via the Landspine, and Guardian Monsters, artificial monsters meant to defend Wyveria.
-The White Wraith, known as Arkveld, is also a Guardian, but has become out of control due to absorbing the traits of other monsters, and now attacks local fauna and threatens the ecosystem.
-The hunter is forced to kill Guardian Arkveld.
-The group eventually locates the Dragontorch in the ruins, but discovers a draconic Guardian, Zoh Shia feeding directly from the torch.
-Zoh Shia was the secret weapon of Wyveria, created to defend the empire against an unknown threat, but turned on them, causing the fall of the civilization.
+The White Wraith, known as Arkveld, is also a Guardian, but is out of control from absorbing the traits of other monsters, now attacking local fauna and threatening the ecosystem, forcing the hunter to kill it.
+The group eventually locates the Dragontorch in the ruins, but discovers an angelic, dragon-like Guardian, Zoh Shia, feeding directly from the torch.
+Zoh Shia was Wyveria's secret weapon, created to defend the empire against an unknown threat, but it turned on them, causing the civilization's fall.